Military Spouse Appreciation Day 2021: Freebies and Discounts

 Clothes, Shoes and Accessories

-Madison Grace Clothing and Love, Millie Clothing Co. are designed and co-founded by Amy Dobbins, a military spouse.
-This small girls' clothing company offers a 15% discount when you email a photo of your or your spouse's military ID to madisongraceclothing@gmail.com or lovemillieclothing@gmail.com.
-Make sure to cover the ID number!
+Madison Grace Clothing and Love, Millie Clothing Co. are designed and co-founded by Liz Sanford and Amy Dobbins, a military spouse.
+These small girls' clothing companies offer a 15% discount when you email madisongraceclothing@gmail.com or lovemillieclothing@gmail.com.

-Vera Bradley, known for their colorful handbags, offers 15% off for military spouses.
+Vera Bradley, known for its colorful handbags, offers 15% off for military spouses.
 You'll need to verify eligibility using ID.me.

 Levi's jeans.
 Few things are more American than a pair of Levi's jeans.
-Unlock the discount on their website by entering your service member's details on SheerID for 15% off.
+Unlock the discount on its website by entering your service member's details on SheerID for 15% off.

-Clarks shoes also offer a military spouse discount through ID.me.
+Clarks shoes also offers a military spouse discount through ID.me.
 Just select 'military' at checkout.
 The discount cannot be combined with other promotional codes or applied to any gift card purchases.

 L.L.
 Bean offers 10% off your entire order for military.
-Just fill out the form on their website with your service member's details to confirm eligibility.
+Just fill out the form on its website with your service member's details to confirm eligibility.

 Vineyard Vines gives a 15% discount off "almost everything."
-Fill out the SheerID form on their website and select 'military spouse' to verify your details.
+Fill out the SheerID form on its website and select 'military spouse' to verify your details.

 Ray-Ban sunglasses have a 15% discount when you verify eligibility online through ID.me.